ihavethatonvinyl/blog/content/q-and-a/q-a-with-musiciand-leilani-patao.md

 ---
-title: Q&A With Musiciand  Leilani Patao
+title: Q&A With Musician Leilani Patao
-date: 2025-10-06T19:56:00.000-04:00
+date: 2025-10-07T05:07:00.000-04:00
 summary: Q&A is a recurring feature on IHTOV where people answer some standard questions about their collection.
-Today we welcom artist Leilani Patao
+Today we welcome artist Leilani Patao
 featuredImage: /images/upload/leilani.jpeg
-draft: true
+draft: false
 ---
 ![](/images/upload/leilani.jpeg)